fn-hide/IASSEdge/deployment.md

-# FastAPI Project - Deployment
+# IASSEdge Project - Deployment

 You can deploy the project using Docker Compose to a remote server.